Kong/terraform-provider-konnect/docs/resources/ai_gateway_model.md

 - `body_param` (String) The body property name to match for routing.
 - `header_param` (String) The header property name to match for routing.
 - `path_param` (String) The name of the regex capture group defined in the route path for routing.
-- `values` (List of String) An optional model alias.
+- `values` (List of String) Optional model aliases.
 When omitted, the model name is used.
 When no selector location is configured, the format default selector is used.